 Organized in 1986

-The General Practice Section sponsors programs and publications of general interest, but directs most programs to the sole practitioner and small firm lawyer.
+The General Practice Section sponsors programs and publications of general interest, but directs most programs to the sole practitioner and small-firm lawyer.
 The section serves as a forum for the exchange of practical ideas and information on how to effectively manage and practice law.
 Each fall, the section sponsors a "First-Day in Practice" seminar for all newly-licensed lawyers in conjunction with the Admissions Ceremony sponsored by the Young Lawyers Conference.
-The section also publishes a newsletter several times a year, and sponsors an Annual Meeting CLE program.
-To recognize a general practitioner who has achieved distinction in public service, the section presents its "Tradition of Excellence Award" each year during the State Bar's Annual Meeting.
+The section also publishes a newsletter several times a year, and sponsors an Annual Meeting continuing legal education program.
+To recognize a general practitioner who has achieved distinction in public service, the section presents its "Tradition of Excellence Award" each year during the Virginia State Bar's Annual Meeting.

 Organized in 1984

-The membership of the Health Law Section consists of those in legal practice devoted to dealing with the administration of health care.
-The section has been active in the continuing legal education field, including the sponsorship of the Annual Law Institute on Hospitals and Medicine together with the Department of Health Administration of MCV, the Virginia Health Care Association, and the Virginia Hospital Association.
-The section also publishes an informative newsletter of substantial interest to its membership.
-The section's board invites all members to attend its meetings.
-Many meetings include an informal program or roundtable discussion of current topics.
+The Health Law Section consists of lawyers dealing with the administration of health care.
+The section has been active in continuing legal education, including sponsorship of the Annual Law Institute on Hospitals and Medicine together with the Department of Health Administration of MCV, the Virginia Health Care Association, and the Virginia Hospital Association.
+The section also publishes a newsletter.
+The section's board invites all members to attend its meetings, which often include an informal program or roundtable discussion of current topics.
 The section also produces programs of interest to the general health care professional.

 Organized in 1970

-The Intellectual Property Law Section addresses the problems of the legal protection of intellectual property, and works with the U.S. Patent and Trademark Office to encourage improvements in the patent and trademark systems.
+The Intellectual Property Law Section addresses the legal protection of intellectual property, and works with the U.S. Patent and Trademark Office to encourage improvements in the patent and trademark systems.
 The section provides continuing legal education programs and activities for members.

 Organized in 1978

 The International Practice Section is designed for the lawyer with an interest in international business law.
-The section focuses on providing members with current information on important developments in cross border business transactions.
-The section publishes a newsletter and a directory of foreign attorneys; it presents CLE programs in the spring and at the Annual Meeting; and it hosts luncheons featuring recognized speakers on international topics.
+The section provides members with information on important developments in cross-border business transactions.
+The section publishes a newsletter and a directory of foreign attorneys, presents continuing legal education programs in the spring and at the Annual Meeting, and hosts luncheons featuring recognized speakers on international topics.
 The section works closely with Virginia law schools and encourages participation by students.

 Organized in 1980

-The Litigation Section is focused on the needs and interests of the trial lawyer.
-It publishes a newsletter on litigation issues several times a year and sponsors seminars on trial practice.
-For several years, the section has sponsored a Law in Society Scholarship competition directed at high school students statewide.
-The section monitors, and sometimes advises, the Virginia State Bar Council on legislation and rules of court affecting litigation, and generally provides a forum on issues facing the trial attorney.
+The Litigation Section is focused on the needs and interests of trial lawyers.
+It publishes a newsletter several times a year and sponsors seminars on trial practice.
+For several years, the section has sponsored a Law in Society essay competition for Virginia high school students.
+The section monitors, and sometimes advises, the Virginia State Bar Council on legislation and rules of court affecting litigation, and provides a forum on issues facing the trial attorney.

 Organized in 1985

-This section provides assistance and support to public and private practitioners of local government law through the sponsorship of programs that provide a forum for section members to share research source materials and experiences.
-A section newsletter addressing issues in this area of law is published quarterly.
+The Local Government Law Section assists and supports public and private practitioners of local government law by sponsoring programs that provide a forum for members to share research materials and experiences.
+The section publishes a quarterly newsletter.

 Organized in 1996

-The Military Law Section was created to serve those attorneys who have an interest in how Virginia law affects military personnel, functions, and operations, and is thus suitable for attorneys whose clients may include members of the military.
+The Military Law Section serves attorneys who have an interest in how Virginia law affects military personnel, functions, and operations, and is thus suitable for attorneys whose clients are members of the military.
 The section is open to any member of the bar who is in good standing, members of the judiciary, military attorneys, and law students.
 The section sponsors continuing legal education programs and publishes and distributes educational materials, including a newsletter, for its members.

 Organized in 1970

 The Real Property Section addresses all aspects of real property practice and procedure in Virginia.
-The section advises its membership of changes in this area of law regularly, and increases the public's awareness of their rights and obligations related to ownership and transfer of real estate interest.
-The Real Property Section publishes a newsletter, Fee Simple, and holds CLE seminars on current real property topics.
+The section regularly advises its members of changes in this area of law, and increases the public's awareness of their rights and obligations related to ownership and transfer of real estate interest.
+The section publishes a newsletter, Fee Simple, and holds continuing legal education seminars on current real property topics.

 Organized in 1955

-Founded over 40 years ago, this is one of the oldest sections of the Virginia State Bar.
-The Taxation Section encourages improvement and efficient administration of the tax law of the state and promotes the exchange of ideas between all practitioners and administrators sharing a common interest in state and federal tax law.
-For a number of years, the section has cosponsored the annual William and Mary Tax Conference and the annual Federal Tax Institute at UVA.
-The section has also recently undertaken cosponsorship of State and Local Tax (SALT) Institute with the University of Richmond and the VBA Tax Section.
+The Taxation Section encourages improvement and efficient administration of the tax law of the state and promotes the exchange of ideas between practitioners and administrators sharing a common interest in state and federal tax law.
+The section cosponsors the annual William and Mary Tax Conference and the annual Conference on Federal Taxation at the University of Virginia.
+The section also cosponsors the State and Local Tax (SALT) Institute with the University of Richmond and the Virginia Bar Association Tax Section.
 Members of the section also receive a section newsletter.

 Organized in 1978

-The Trusts and Estates Section promotes the exchange of ideas among lawyers who deal with wills, estates, trusts and related matters.
+The Trusts and Estates Section promotes the exchange of ideas among lawyers who deal with wills, estates, trusts, and related matters.
 Members are advised on current developments in estate planning and administration through the section newsletter.
-The section monitors legislation introduced in the General Assembly and provides CLE seminars on topics of interest and concern to the membership.
+The section monitors legislation introduced in the General Assembly and provides continuing legal education seminars on topics of interest.

 *Note: Some of the documents above are in Adobe Portable Document Format (.pdf).
 If you have the Adobe Acrobat Reader on your PC, you can view and print these documents.
 If you do not have the Acrobat Reader, you can download a free copy, by clicking here.